rust-lang-deprecated/failure/book/src/derive-fail.md

     backtrace: Backtrace,
 }

-/// MyEnumError::bactkrace will return a reference to the backtrace only if it
+/// MyEnumError::backtrace will return a reference to the backtrace only if it
 /// is Variant2, otherwise it will return None.
 #[derive(Fail, Debug)]
 enum MyEnumError {